ccallawa/alyvix_doc/test_case_execution.rst

    2019/12/12 18:37:51.762: settings FAILED after 10s
    2019/12/12 18:37:51.763: start-test ends FAILED because of settings, taking 10.315s.

-If you have enabled the :ref:`break flag <alyvix_designer_options_test_case_object>` in Alyvix Selector for a given test case object, then if that test case object fails, no further test case objects will be executed.
+If you have enabled the :ref:`break flag <alyvix_designer_options_test_case_object>` in :ref:`Alyvix Selector <alyvix_selector_interface_top>` for a given test case object, then if that test case object fails, no further test case objects will be executed.
 If it is not set, then the test case object will instead be skipped after its timeout has expired.

 When run from the Windows command prompt, you can access the return value as follows: